cs264sp25-homework/team-05/PROPOSAL.md

 #### Week 14
 1. Wrap up Ollama and Gemini integration
-    -Test Ollama and Gemini Integration, test task performance
+    - Test Ollama and Gemini Integration, test task performance
 2. Provide analytics on how much time is devoted to each task/event (e.g. “Over the last two weeks you spent an average of X hours in the Gym”)
-    -Store data based on tasks/events tags and based on event/task names
+    - Store data based on tasks/events tags and based on event/task names
 3. The AI can analyze deadlines, task importance, and past user behavior to suggest an optimal order for completing tasks.
-   -Rank task importance based on deadlines by week
+    - Rank task importance based on deadlines by week
-    -Return to user which tasks are importance based on deadline
+    - Return to user which tasks are importance based on deadline
 4. Final deployment and project wrap-up
-   -Stress testing features
+   - Stress testing features
-    -Go through each user story testing the application
+   - Go through each user story testing the application

 Deliverables